-- 1. Bring vehicle to a complete stop.

-- 2. Shut OFF the engine.
+- 1. Bring vehicle to a complete stop. - 2.
+Shut OFF the engine.

-- 3. Place ignition key in the ON position.

-- 4. Depress the brake pedal.

-- 5. Shift automatic transmission to Neutral (N) or depress clutch on manual transmission. - 6.
+- 3. Turn the ignition key to the ON position, but do not start the engine. - 4.
+Depress the brake pedal. - 5.
+Shift automatic transmission to Neutral (N) or depress clutch on manual transmission. - 6.
 Using the point of a ballpoint pen or similar object, depress the recessed transfer case Neutral (N) button for 1 second. - 7.
 After the Neutral (N) indicator light turns off release the Neutral (N) button. - 8.
 After the Neutral (N) button has been released the transfer case will shift to the position identified by the selector switch. - 9.
 Shift automatic transmission into P (Park).